 Tree Works Application cost for one to five trees is $103.00 (GST Inclusive) and for six or more trees $103.00 base rate per application plus $33.00 per tree more than five trees (GST Inclusive).

 What if I just want to prune a tree?

-No application to Council is required for the pruning or removal of exotic trees (non-native to NSW) in any zone unless the item is included in Schedule 5 of Council's Local Environment Plan 2013.
-For more information take a look at Pruning trees in Wyong Shire.
+No application to Council is required for the pruning or removal of undesirable species listed in Council’s DCP Chapter 3.6.4 in any zone unless the item is included in Schedule 5 of Council's Local Environment Plan 2013.

 What do I do if I want a tree removed that is within 6 metres of my house but not on my property?